The Basics –

 Side effects: Dries the tissues, causes an imbalance in standing poses, can cause sleepiness or heaviness

 Ayurvedic qualities of cannabis: Dry, hot, penetrating, holding

-The holy Hindu sadhus, Indian ascetics who’ve renounced material life, considered cannabis to be a sacred, medicinal plant that benefits mind, body, and spirit.
-In Ayurvedic texts, there is evidence that it was used to deepen meditation and yoga practice and used as medicine as far back as 3000 bc.
+The holy Hindu sadhus, ascetics who renounced material life, considered cannabis a sacred medicinal plant that benefits mind, body, and spirit.
+In Ayurvedic texts, there is evidence it was used to deepen meditation and yoga practice, and as medicine, as much as 5000 years ago.

-Cannabis creates a “tamasic” state which can feel sleepy, dull, calm, and still.
+From an Ayurvedic perspective, cannabis creates a “tamasic” state which can feel calm and still, sleepy and dull.
 It offers an opportunity to be completely present and aware, tuned in to the things happening at the moment – or drifting and lost, sluggish.
 Choose before you get high what you want to feel.
 What you choose may depend on whether you are self practicing or practicing with people and a teacher.